alcortesm/mazegame/doc/design.md

 The server initialization requires some data from the client:

-- The desired strategy for generating the maze (i.e. choosing one among a set of predefined mazes or asking for a randomly maze) and its parameters (i.e. the name of the pregenerated maze or the dimensions for a randomly generated maze).
+- The desired strategy for generating the maze (i.e. choosing one among a set of predefined mazes or asking for a randomly generated maze) and its parameters (i.e.  the name of the pregenerated maze or the dimensions for a randomly generated maze).

 This information is stored in objects implementing the `ServerSpec` interface.
-There are implementations of these interface for every kind of server supported.
+There are implementations of this interface for every kind of server supported.

 Once the server has been created, the client can send two types of messages to the server: